pontuselmrin/pontuselmrin.github.io/_posts/2025-02-18-Visualizing_Matrix_Multiplication.md

 tags:
   - math
 ---
 In linear algebra, the ability to move between different perspectives on the same topic is typically very useful.
-A classic example of this is the long list of equivalent statements regarding [matrix invertibility](https://en.wikipedia.org/wiki/Invertible_matrix).
+A classic example of this is the long list of equivalent statements regarding matrix invertibility.[^1]

 As such, I was happy to come across Eli Bendersky's [excellent article](https://eli.thegreenplace.net/2015/visualizing-matrix-multiplication-as-a-linear-combination/) on different ways to visualize matrix multiplication.
 Inspired by his post, I wanted to highlight yet another way of looking at it: